Shape Shifting Light Dark Matter Solitons: Shape-Shifting Theoretical Details and Numerical Results

-The above optimization process was performed for $0 \le F \le 1$ at increments of $\Delta F = 0.01$.
-The following are the resulting optimized coefficients obtained for the $F$ values pertaining to the curves in Fig.~\ref{F:Rhovsf}.
-The values in each array pertain to the coefficents $c_i$, beginning with $i=0$ (for which $c_0 = 1$).
+The above optimisation process was performed for $0 \le F \le 1$ at increments of $\Delta F = 0.01$.
+The following are a subset of the resulting optimised coefficients, pertaining to the curves in Fig.~\ref{F:Rhovsf}.
+The values in each array are the coefficents $c_i$, beginning with $i=0$ (for which $c_0 = 1$).